AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 gtsCall = camera.call('blob')
 ```

 The main program for traffic sign detection is provided here: [`FE_ObstacleRecognition`](https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Source%20Code/FE_ObstacleRecognition.py).
 This program is uploaded to the OpenMV Cam H7 Plus.
-For the step by step guide how the program is compiled and uploaded to the camera, refer to [OpenMV Cam H7 Plus Program Guide](####openmv-cam-h7-program-guide)
+For the step by step guide how the program is compiled and uploaded to the camera, refer to [Camera Program Guide](####camera-program-guide)

 ### 3.2.
 Parking Lot Detection